DamienIrving/teaching/utas_climate_lecture.md

 Why do these maps look the way they do?
 - Why is most of the planet at a habitable temperature?
 - Why are all the major deserts of the world located at a similar latitude north or south?
-- Why does our weather in Hobart tend to come from the west?
-- Why is Melbourne famous for experiencing four seasons in one day?
 - Why is it freezing cold in Newfoundland and Labrador but relatively mild in the UK?
+- Why is it so much wetter on the west coast of Tasmania than the east?

-To answer those questions, we need to know how the climate system works...
+To answer those questions and many more, we need to know how the climate system works...

 ## Planetary energy balance